 Major features of modern day democracies

 Before we proceed to assess modern day democracies, indepth understanding of this system is indispensable.
-For this purpose, let’s see the major characteristic of modern day democracies in detail.
+For this purpose, let’s see the major characteristics of modern day democracies…

 Elections are the powerful checks on the leaders misusing power.
 Hence, the means of election is utmost important.
 It is a purifying process through which corrupt is punished; whereas, honest deserves reward.
 This is the reason why people emphasis on the free and fair elections to elect next government.